This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

-“Fine,” Clara said, she grabbed the tape roll and tore off a strip.
-She pressed it against her annoyed, subdued mouth.
-She put the book down to her side, placed her hands behind her back, and looked straight at the camera’s light bulb eye.
+“Fine,” Clara groaned.
+She grabbed the tape roll and tore off a strip.
+She pressed it against her annoyed, subdued mouth and put the book down to her side.
+Placing her hands behind her back, Clara looked straight at the camera’s light bulb eye.

 Mitch followed suit.